Scottsdale Carport to Modern Garage Conversion

 The best way to enclose your carport

 The best way to enclose your carport and convert it to a garage is to build the walls on a concrete stem wall or new footings.

 This ensures that the wood studs and siding are raised above the ground, protecting them from moisture and preventing flooding of the garage.

 Notice the silver flashing that was placed on the concrete stem wall before framing the wall.
 That is there to prevent water from “wicking” up through the concrete and into the wood, causing mold.

 Secure walls & garage door opening

-The building code requires that the front walls of the garage door opening be secured with “hold down” hardware, which is embedded through the stem wall into the concrete slab
+The City of Scottsdale allows you to convert your carport to a garage utilizing the existing slab, and building code requires that the front walls of the garage door opening be secured with “hold down” hardware, which is embedded through the stem wall into the concrete slab.

 This thing isn’t going anywhere!